 8.7.4 Fitting the Device into the Apparatus

 Depending upon the design of the device, fit it into an appropriate apparatus.
-Examples are shown in Fig. 4, 5 or 6.
+Examples are shown in Fig. 4, Fig. 5 or Fig. 6.
 Ensure that all joints are leaktight.

 Where an adapter is used care should be taken to ensure it does not give rise to pressure/flow losses.